hi0ki/42-mini_talk/README.md

 ## Description

 minitalk allows a client to send a message to a server character by character, using only signals (SIGUSR1 and SIGUSR2).
 The server receives these signals, reconstructs the message, and displays it.
-This project allowed me to learn and demonstrate proficiency in **signal handling**, **bitwise operations**, **low-level communication**, **binary data conversion**, and the fundamentals of **client-server architecture**.
+This project allowed me to learn and demonstrate proficiency in:
+* Signal handling,
+* Bitwise operations,
+* Low-level communication,
+* Binary data conversion,
+* And the fundamentals of client-server architecture.

 ## Usage